quii/pepper/README.md

 Embracing this approach with well-written matchers means you get readable test failures for free.

 Please note though that this library will not bend over backwards to write _perfect_ English.
-It's more important that the message is clear and concise, rather than grammatically perfect, and bringing in complexity to make the message perfect is not worth it.
+It's important that the reason for test failure is clear, but perfect grammar is not needed for this; and the complexity cost involved to make matchers "write" different sentences depending on how they are used, is not worth it.

 ## Benefits of matchers